bianchins/JarvisPHP/TelegramBot/readme.txt

 - Obtain a Bot Token from the @BotFather
 - Set the Bot Token in a file called api-key.json with this structure:
   {"bot_token" : "<Your-Bot-Token>"}
-- Add your ID in allowedClientIdList.php (yes, your bot will be private, only allowed from these ID!)
+- Add your ID in allowedClientIdList.json (yes, your bot will be private, only allowed from these ID!)

 And finally, from the root of JarvisPHP project folder, execute: php JarvisPHPBot.php